tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-bug-with-kramdown-and-rouge-with-github-pages.md

 Sure enough, they do have code blocks within lists, which you can see, for example, in [Fork a repo](https://help.github.com/articles/fork-a-repo/).

 If I remember correctly from my conversations with some Github tech writers, the team builds their Jekyll docs locally and then commits the output to a repo rather than having Github Pages build the site.
 This is due to some custom plugins they're using, which aren't allowed on Github Pages.

-Even so, I get the same Kramdown / Rouge errors when I build my site locally, so this isn't so much an error with Github Pages as with Kramdown or Rouge itself.
-As such, I'm not sure why their local site isn't returning an error, unless they're using redcarpet and pygments, which would be really surprising given that they deprecated support for them.
+But even when I build my site locally, I get the same Kramdown / Rouge errors with the code blocks, so this isn't so much an error with Github Pages as with Kramdown or Rouge itself.
+As such, I'm not sure why their local site isn't returning an error, unless they're using redcarpet and Pygments, which would be really surprising given that they deprecated support for them.